 b.
 Total Purchase Value between $25,000 and $50,000

-Departments shall solicit quotations from three or more vendors using the Vendor Quote Solicitation form; completing a Purchasing Requisition and forwarding with all solicited quotations to Procurement Services for Purchase Order issuance.
+Departments shall solicit quotations from three or more vendors using the Vendor Quote Solicitation form; completing a Purchasing Requisition and forwarding with all solicited quotations to Strategic Procurement Services for Purchase Order issuance.

 c.
 Total Purchase Value in excess of $50,000

-Departments shall contact Procurement Services who will determine the best acquisition method and shall manage the acquisition process.
+Departments shall contact Strategic Procurement Services who will determine the best acquisition method and shall manage the acquisition process.

 - In specific circumstances, only one vendor may be able or capable of providing goods and/or services.
-In such a case, a Limited Tendering and Non-Application Approval form is required and must be approved by the Director, Procurement Services, in advance of the Department making any commitment to the vendor/service provider.
+In such a case, a Limited Tendering and Non-Application Approval form is required and must be approved by the Director, Strategic Procurement Services, in advance of the Department making any commitment to the vendor/service provider.